 If you like AmazingRibs.com, please save this link and use it every time you go to Amazon.
 Amazon and many other websites pay us a small referral fee when you click our links and purchase from them.
-It works on everything from grills to diapers, it has zero impact on the price you pay, but has a major impact on our ability to improve this site!
+It works on everything from grills to diapers, Amazon never tells us who bought what, it has zero impact on the price you pay, but has a major impact on our ability to improve this site!

-A good digital thermometer is why I never serve dry overcooked food or dangerously undercooked food.
-You can get a professional grade fast and precise splashproof thermometer like the Thermopop (above) for about $24.
+A good digital thermometer keeps me from serving dry overcooked food or dangerously undercooked food.
+You can get a professional grade, fast and precise splashproof thermometer like the Thermopop (above) for about $24.
 The Thermapen (below), the Ferrari of instant reads, is about $96.
-Thermapen is the one you see all the TV chefs and all the top competition pitmasters using.
+It's is the one you see all the TV chefs and all the top competition pitmasters using.
+Click here to read more about types of thermometer and our ratings and reviews.

 GrillGrates(TM) amplify heat, prevent flareups, make flipping foods easier, produce great grill marks, keep small foods from committing suicide, kill hotspots, are easier to clean, flip over to make a fine griddle, smolder wood right below the meat, and can be easily removed and moved from one grill to another.
 Every gas grill and pellet smoker needs them.